Ashab al-Kahf (militant group): History

 The group announced its existence on Twitter in August 2019 following several suspected Israeli airstrikes on Shia militant groups in Iraq.
-It threatened retaliation against future attacks, stating "Americans and the Israelis should know that bombings will be met with bombings, assassinations for assassinations, and kidnappings for kidnappings".
+However, there is speculation that the group may have been active since 2017 but refrained from launching attacks against U.S. forces due to their role in the military efforts against the Islamic State.
+After its announcement, the group threatened retaliation against future attacks, stating "Americans and the Israelis should know that bombings will be met with bombings, assassinations for assassinations, and kidnappings for kidnappings".

 In May 2020, the group criticized the leaders of other Iranian-backed Shia paramilitary groups through their Telegram channel, claiming some were "traitors" secretly advancing the interests of the United States and Israel, while others were morally corrupt.
-The group stated Soleimani and Abu Mahdi al-Muhandis were "backstabbed" by such groups.
+The group stated Qasem Soleimani and Abu Mahdi al-Muhandis were "backstabbed" by such groups.
 It added cooperation with the administration of Iraqi prime minister Mustafa Al-Kadhimi was impossible because he is a "CIA agent".

 On 11 August 2020, Ashab al-Kahf claimed it had bombed a US logistics convoy near the Iraqi border with Kuwait.
 The group stated that it had destroyed "equipment and vehicles belonging to the American enemy" and released an 11-second video showing an explosion.
 Iraq and Kuwait stated no such attack took place.

 On 27 October 2020, Ashab al-Kahf offered a reward between $20,000 and US$50,000 to Iraqis who could supply information concerning the activities of investors and economists from the United States, Saudi Arabia, the United Arab Emirates and the United Kingdom.

 On 17 November 2020, three rockets targeted the Embassy of the United States in Baghdad's Green Zone.
 The Iraqi Army stated one rocket landed in a civilian area, killing a young child and injuring five civilians.
 Ashab al-Kahf claimed responsibility for the attack through Telegram.
 American officials stated that American facilities and personnel were unharmed.